btcpayserver/btcpayserver/BTCPayServer.Tests/README.md

 Now you can create a Lightning invoice on BTCPay Server regtest and make a payment through Polar.

 PLEASE NOTE: You may get an exception break in Visual Studio.
 You must quickly click "Continue" in VS so the invoice is generated.
-Or, uncheck the box that says, "Break when this exceptiontype is thrown".
+Or, uncheck the box that says, "Break when this exception type is thrown".

 ### Using the test litecoin-cli